42 Funny Christmas Gifts People Actually Received

 That was awkward

 “My mother once gave my husband a truly tacky statue of two elephants in coitus,” recalls Redditor Ipsquibibble.
 Hilarious, yes.
 Inappropriate, and then some.
 Got someone who’s impossible to shop for?
-Here are 100 ideas for their Christmas gifts!
+Here are dozens of ideas for their Christmas gifts!

 Because…it’s the thought that counts?